What is Tai Chi ?

 Repetition.
 A T'ai Chi sequence cannot be performed effectively until the moves in it have become second nature.
 Unfortunately the older you get the longer it takes for a sequence to reach this stage.
 However people in their eighties have successfully completed these Forms from scratch.
 Patience and Persistence are the keys.

-.
+In addition, make sure you practice every day even if you can't remember the moves.
 It is very frustrating when you arrive home from a class only to discover that you have already forgotten what you thought you had grasped so recently.
-Part of your task is to overcome the irritation and practice anyway, anything you can remember, on a daily basis.
+Part of your task is to overcome the irritation of forgetting, and practice anyway, doing anything you can remember, and on a daily basis.

 How much does it cost ?